-Participants in the Unocal Savings Plan, Molycorp, Inc. 401(k) Retirement Savings Plan or the Pure Resources 401(k) and Matching Plan (which we collectively refer to in the proxy statement as the Unocal Plans) will be able to direct how they want the shares of Unocal common stock allocated to their accounts as of the record date to be voted and whether they want to elect cash consideration or share consideration to be allocated to their accounts in ex-change for each share of Unocal common stock in their accounts as of the closing date.
+Participants in the Unocal Savings Plan, Molycorp, Inc. 401(k) Retirement Savings Plan or the Pure Resources 401(k) and Matching Plan (which we collectively refer to in the proxy statement as the Unocal Plans) will be able to direct how they want the shares of Unocal common stock allocated to their accounts as of the record date to be voted and whether they want to elect cash consideration or share consideration to be allocated to their accounts in exchange for each share of Unocal common stock in their accounts as of the closing date.
 All voting instructions submitted by Unocal Plan participants are confidential and will not be disclosed to Unocal's management.
-After the voting instructions with respect to the Unocal Plans are tabulated, the results will be given to an independent fiduciary (who has been specially retained in connection with the mergers and is a fiduciary to the Unocal Plans) who will, following such instructions, to the extent not inconsistent with ERISA, direct the trustee as to how to vote on the adoption of the merger agreement and what form of merger consideration to elect.
-If you are a participant in the Unocal Plan shares for which instructions are received.
+After the voting instructions with respect to the Unocal Plans are tabulated, the results will be given to an independent fiduciary (who has been specially retained in connection with the merger and is a fiduciary to the Unocal Plans) who will, following such instructions, to the extent not inconsistent with ERISA, direct the trustee as to how to vote on the adoption of the merger agreement and what form of merger consideration to elect.
+If you are a participant in the Unocal Plans and do not submit voting instructions for any shares held in Unocal common stock in such plans, the shares will be voted pro rata with the vote of Unocal Plan shares for which instructions are received.
 Your instructions on how to vote on the adoption of the merger agreement and to elect the merger consideration will be subject, in the case of all Unocal Plans, to the extent consistent with the applicable fiduciary's duties under ERISA.
-If you are a participant in the Unocal Plans, please follow the instructions that you receive for voting and elections with respect to the shares allocated to your account, which will set forth in detail how elections will be made for Unocal common stock held in your account under the Unocal Plans in the event that you fail to properly provide any instructions as to how you want elections to be made with respect to shares of Unocal common stock allocated to your account.
+If you are a participant in the Unocal Plans, please follow the instructions that you receive for voting and elections with respect to the shares allocated to your account, which will set forth in detail how elections will be made for Unocal common stock held in your account under the Unocal Plans in the event that you fail to properly provide any instructions as to how you want elections to be made with respect to shares of Unocal common stoc